stackunderflow111/notes/English/podcasts/planet money Oct 12.md

 __overnight__

-It means for or during the night. (adj. or adv.)
+It means for or during the night (adj. or adv.)

 - an overnight flight
 - We stayed overnight in London after the theatre.

-It also means very quickly or suddenly
+It also means very quickly or suddenly (adj. or adv.)

 - The play was an overnight success.
 - He became a millionaire overnight.